LooDaHu/ARORA_General_-Introduction/Welcome file.md

 >
 ![enter image description here](https://lh3.googleusercontent.com/srsTro62EmaJIp_5lbypVXpdrGXBVOY8atZSbOSR--7PpPekXmRQ7Vj9Pd1GYt8_18DC3NnG6Q4)

-After you see a series of OK, our model and part is done.
+After you see a series of OK, our model and database part is done.

 Note: If you have a drastic change on your model and you meet a weired and tough bug when you try modify your database by using **migrate**, I do recommand you delete all migration files and db.sqlite3 which is database.
 And try it again.